 - IKEA - Sometimes IKEA is a victim of the "Starbucks Effect" - because there are so many IKEA stores all around the world, and new ones pop up all the time, many people write them off as a less than desirable chain store churning out a sub-par product.
 In reality, IKEA remains on the cutting edge of Scandinavian style, and their low prices that are within reach of everyone is very in keeping with the original inspirations for this kind of design.
 They are well worth a look.

-- Scandinavian Design Center - With 4,500 products on their site from all of the top Scandinavian designers, you're sure to find whatever you need here.
+- Nordic Nest- With 4,500 products on their site from all of the top Scandinavian designers, you're sure to find whatever you need here.
 You can decorate your home right down to the towel racks and light switches on this site, so you may find you can do one-stop shopping here.